learn-co-curriculum/dsc-functions-with-arguments/README.md

 find_biggest_pop(area_one_pops, area_two_pops)
 ```

+    'The second list, [43845, 54930, 59354, 96403, 73492, 729320] has the larger mean population'

 Awesome!
-Going forward, we will be able to use functions and arguments to write code that is much more reusable and concise to model mathematic and statistical equations.
+Going forward, we will be able to use functions and arguments to write code that is much more reusable and concise to model mathematical and statistical equations.

-### Summary
+## Summary

 In this lesson, we saw some of the benefits of using arguments: they make our functions more flexible and predictable.
 Our functions are more flexible as the functions vary based on the argument provided to the function.
 Arguments make our functions predictable by making functions more explicit about their dependencies.
-They also allow us to change the value of an argument which only affects the functions internal values and more directly shows us how the output of our function will vary based on different inputs.
+They also allow us to change the value of an argument which only affects the function's internal values and more directly shows us how the output of our function will vary based on different inputs.